AndresQuichimbo/CUWALID/docs/_build/html/_sources/installation_pypi.rst.txt

     Now your environment is created and is activated

-3. Now you will need to install the package, during this step it will ask for an API token which i have left at the bottom of this step to copy and paste into the terminal.
+2. Now you can install the package with the command as follows.
+This should download the latest version of the package.

     Run the command: